Manual Push Recording

-If you prefer to manually manage gittuf’s metadata, you need to make a few changes to your current Git workflow.
+If you prefer to manually record your pushes and verify the repository, you need to make a few changes to your current Git workflow.

 gittuf rsl record <branch name>

-gittuf uses your signing key to sign the entry, and then adds it to the RSL.
+gittuf uses your signing key to sign the entry, and then records this entry in the repository.

 After you have made all desired changes to your repository and are ready to push your changes to the remote server, you need to also ensure that gittuf’s metadata is also along for the ride.
 To that end, you may use gittuf, by running: